salacika/DE1SQL/SQL3/README.md

 <a name="homework"/>
 # Homework 3

-* Upload on GitHub in HW3 folder the solutions for Exercise 1 to 6
+* Upload the solution of exercise 1 to 6 on GitHub in folder called HW3
 * Submit GitHub link to moodle when you are ready
 * Make sure to submit both the SQL statements and answers to the questions
 * The required data format for submission is a .sql file